Sports Doping Watchdog Says Russia 'Non-Compliant'

 Russian President Vladimir Putin has said that international sports organizations are subject to "relationships and dependencies" with a "controlling stake [in] the United States."

-A week ago, another four Russian cross-country skiers were found guilty of by the IOC of doping at the 2014 Sochi Olympics, bringing the total to six, according to Sports Illustrated.
+A week ago, the International Olympic Committee found another four Russian cross-country skiers guilty of doping at the 2014 Sochi Olympics, bringing the total to six, according to Sports Illustrated.

 As we reported in 2015, an investigation by WADA found evidence that the Russian anti-doping agency, RUSADA, enabled rather than caught athletes who were using banned substances.